bcarr-applogie/applogie-product/docs/glossary.md

   - Vendor relationship management
   - Enterprise-wide compliance monitoring

+- **Enterprise Technical Subscription Owner**:
+  - Manages the technical aspects of all subscriptions across the enterprise.
+  - Responsibilities include integration setup, access configuration, and technical documentation.

 #### Department-Level Roles
 Users with visibility and access limited to their assigned department(s):
 - **Department Manager**: